Summary

 What makes a good dataset?

-We learned that a dataset it helpful if it:
+We learned that a dataset is helpful if:

 If we must deal with incomplete data, we can take steps to make sure that incomplete data doesn't cause significant issues.
-When doing so, we must avoid introduction of new issues, such as changes that would make the data no longer representative, for example.
+When doing so, we must avoid introduction of new issues, such as changes that would make the data no longer representative.

 Thinking about data

 We showed how data visualization can help to build an understanding of what might be useful in a model.
-Use of different types of graphs, colors, and so on, can be fun and make complex information much more intuitive.
+Use of different types of graphs, colors, and the like can be fun and make complex information much more intuitive.

 We learned that understanding our data lets us make better decisions about our models.
 In the final exercise, we improved our model as we explored the count of cabins on the Titanic, and we considered how this information helped us.
 Yet overall, we found that we could improve this through simplification into nine Deck labels.